Do You Say These 12 Phrases Wrong, Like Most People?

 When you say “I couldn’t care less,” you’re saying you really, really don’t care.
 You care so little, that you could not care any less.

 The phrase “for all intents and purposes” means for every practical or important reason.
-If your sweater gets a big hole in it, you might say that “This coat is, for all intents and purposes, ruined.”
+If your coat gets a big hole in it, you might say that “This coat is, for all intents and purposes, ruined.”

 When you hear someone say this phrase out loud though, it does sound a bit like “for all intensive purposes.”
 It even kind of makes sense—you could be saying “all the major reasons.”
 Still, this is the wrong way to say the phrase.